 Food from Haig Road Market & Food Centre

-Haig Road Market & Food Centre may be one of the largest hawker centres in the area but quantity is not all there is to this food haven.
-Some of Singapore’s most well-known hawker names such as Traditional Haig Road Putu Piring and “Hollywood” Wanton Mee are found right in this very precinct.
-Here are 10 stalls to check out at Haig Road Market & Food Centre!
+Haig Road Market & Food Centre may not be one of the largest hawker centres in the area, but there’s certainly a lot of quality dishes.
+Some of Singapore’s most well-known hawkers selling putu piring and wanton mee are found right in this very precinct.
+Here are 13 stalls to check out at Haig Road Market & Food Centre!

 1. Warong Sudi Mampir